Part III

 3. Feel the joy of motion, not as an image for others, but as a lived truth within yourself.

-The Holy Whore on the Dragon’s Path holds Sacred Eros as sacred fire—meant to illuminate and heal what shame once shadowed.
+The Keeper on the Dragon’s Path holds Sacred Eros as sacred fire—meant to illuminate and heal what shame once shadowed.

 Carry this reverent current into the nervous system and embodied work ahead, letting your body learn to metabolize the same flame with steadiness.